Aladdin: Sources

-Known along with Ali Baba as one of the "orphan tales", the story was not part of the original Nights collection and has no authentic Arabic textual source, but was incorporated into the book Les mille et une nuits by its French translator, Antoine Galland.
+Known along with Ali Baba as one of the "orphan tales", the story was not part of the original Nights manuscripts and any authentic Arabic textual source has not been found.
+It was incorporated into the book Les mille et une nuits by its French translator, Antoine Galland.

 John Payne quotes passages from Galland's unpublished diary recording Galland's encounter with a Maronite storyteller from Aleppo, Hanna Diyab.
-According to Galland's diary, he met with Hanna, who had travelled from Aleppo to Paris with celebrated French traveller Paul Lucas, on March 25, 1709.
+According to Galland's diary, he met with Hanna, who had travelled from Aleppo to Paris with the French traveller Paul Lucas, on March 25, 1709.
+Hanna told various tales to Galland so he would end the book.
+Galland wrote his summaries of Hanna's performances and used a number of the tales (but not all).
+For Aladdin, Hanna gave him a manuscript, so Galland didn't record a summary in his diary.

 Galland's diary further reports that his transcription of "Aladdin" for publication occurred in the winter of 1709–10.
 It was included in his volumes ix and x of the Nights, published in 1710, without any mention or published acknowledgment of Hanna's contribution.

-Payne also records the discovery in the Bibliothèque Nationale in Paris of two Arabic manuscripts containing Aladdin (with two more of the "interpolated" tales).
+Payne later recorded the discovery in the Bibliothèque Nationale in Paris of two Arabic manuscripts containing Aladdin (alongside Zayn al-Asman).
 One was written by a Syrian Christian priest living in Paris, named Dionysios Shawish, alias Dom Denis Chavis.
-The other is supposed to be a copy Mikhail Sabbagh made of a manuscript written in Baghdad in 1703.
+The other was supposed to be a copy the Arab scholar Mikha'il Sabbagh made of a manuscript written in Baghdad in 1703.
 It was purchased by the Bibliothèque Nationale at the end of the nineteenth century.

+The arabist Hermann Zotenberg believed in the authenticity of Sabbagh Manuscript, so he published a critical edition of the arabic version of Sabbagh in 1888.
+This version was used by Sir Richard Burton in his English translation of Aladdin (Supplementary Nights Volume III).
+Sabbagh's version is still used by modern translators (like Jarouche) as an alternative to Galland's very frenchified version.

-As part of his work on the first critical edition of the Nights, Iraq's Muhsin Mahdi has shown that both these manuscripts are "back-translations" of Galland's text into Arabic.
+As part of his work on the first critical edition of the Syrian branch of the Nights, the Arabist scholar Muhsin Mahdi has shown that both the Chavis and Sabbagh manuscripts are "back-translations" of Galland's French text into Arabic.

 Ruth B. Bottigheimer and Paulo Lemos Horta have argued that Hanna Diyab should be understood as the original author of some of the stories he supplied, and even that several of Diyab's stories (including Aladdin) were partly inspired by Diyab's own life, as there are parallels with his autobiography.